revaturelabs/interviewquestions/Java.md

 <blockquote>

-In java we follow pass-by-value.
+In java is a pass-by-value.

 </blockquote>